42mcmaster/htmlCssJavaScript/csFundamentals/csFundamentalsLesson.md

 - ✅ When you write code, the computer translates it into binary operations using registers and the ALU
 - ✅ All computing, no matter how complex, breaks down to these simple binary operations

-### Next Steps:
-Complete the practice tasks to reinforce these concepts through hands-on activities!

 ---